Ground

 structure.
 Where there is a change in the type or proportions of material then some of the

-processing unit samples the return pulse and depicts the degree of
+processing unit samples the return radar pulse and depicts the degree of

 reflection using a predefined colour chart.
-As the system is moved
+As the ground penetrating radar system is moved

 along the survey line a 2-D image is built up showing the changes in